asnavirmedia01/fraud-detection-model/README.md

 📊 Model Details
 Algorithm Used: Random Forest Classifier

 Reason for Selection:

 Random Forest was chosen for its ability to:
-Handle non-linear relationships
+Handle non-linear relationships,

-Reduce overfitting through ensemble learning
+Reduce overfitting through ensemble learning,

-Perform well on structured financial data
+Perform well on structured financial data,

 Challenges Addressed:
 Class imbalance (fraud vs non-fraud)

 Feature relevance and scaling

 Risk of overfitting on synthetic or limited datasets
 Performance:

-Model achieved approximately 78% accuracy, indicating reasonable predictive capability but still leaving room for improvement in real-world deployment.
+Model achieved approximately 88% accuracy, indicating reasonable predictive capability but still leaving room for improvement in real-world deployment.

 **IMAGE WITH A NEGATIVE RESULT BY THE TRAINED MODEL**
 <img width="1355" height="408" alt="1" src="https://github.com/user-attachments/assets/89310497-a031-405e-8314-810de0bfe59f" />